 If you feel you have been subjected to or witnessed workplace harassment:

 - Do not ignore the behavior.

 - Document all relevant actions and exchanges.
 Include the date, time, place, and names of possible witnesses.

 - Report the behavior to a supervisor or manager.
-If a supervisor is the harasser (or if your supervisor fails to report the behavior), go to his/her supervisor or contact the Office of Workforce Diversity.
+If a supervisor is the harasser (or if your supervisor fails to report the behavior), go to his/her supervisor or contact Human Resources or Organizational Equity.